 Mill District for history, culture, and a little bit of everything

 Mill District is a historically significant part of Minneapolis.
 The district is located inside the larger neighborhood of Downtown East, known for being a historical and cultural center.
 It’s a place where you can see the best parks in Minneapolis.

 Mill District is known for the Mill City Museum, Guthrie Theatre, and the legendary West River Parkway, the starting point of the national scenic byway called Great River Road.
 If you love excellent theatre, you will be located by the nationally renowned Guthrie Theater.

 Although slowly being developed to provide more housing, it has many buildings from when it was a purely industrial area recognized as the world’s largest flour mill, now where the Mill City Museums is located.

 Many old mills are now converted into housing developments where you don’t get to explore the interior.
 However, the area has revitalized some excellent green spaces, with the always amazing Gold Medal Park as a prime example.

 From the Mill District, you’ll have the chance to enjoy great views of the Mississippi River and easy access to the Stone Arch Bridge, another iconic Minnesota landmark you need to see.
-This is an excellent pick for you if you want a place to stay in Minneapolis that embodies city life and culture.
+This is an excellent pick for a place to stay in Minneapolis that embodies city life and culture.